 Vivien informed me about a superb book titled ” Huddersfield Roll of Honour 1914-1922 “.
 The information was researched by Margaret Stansfield, who spent 30 years compiling the biographical entries in the book.
 She passed away in 2012 but her work was not in vain as the book was edited by Rev.Paul Wilcock, BEM and published by the University of Huddersfield Press in 2014.
 The ISBN is 978-1-86218-126-7 and a version of the book is available at http://eprints.hud.ac.uk/id/eprint/21278/

 It contains the names of 3,439 servicemen from the Huddersfield area who gave their lives for their country and 1,304 of that number died fighting with the Duke of Wellington’s Regiment.
 The information contains details of where the soldiers were buried and , if they had no known grave, at what Memorial to the Missing they were commemorated.
 It also lists the local memorial ( s) where they appear on the Roll of Honour (ROH ).
 The book includes many, but not all, of the Netherthong lads whose names are inscribed on the Netherthong War Memorial.
-In some instances, their details are similar to those I had been able to obtain when I originally compiled this chapter, but I have incorporated any relevant additional information.
+In some instances, their details are similar to what I had been able to obtain when I originally compiled this chapter, but I have incorporated any relevant additional information.
 Where there is any important difference in the information, I have added it in brackets.

 The second is the Working Men’s Club Memorial which embraced photographs of members of the Club who had laid down their lives and which were enclosed in two large fumed oak and gilt frames.
 There were 17 names and the Huddersfield Book listed this Memorial 15 times.